MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/create-organization.md

 ## Prerequisites

-1. Read and understand how to [Plan your Azure DevOps organizational structure](../../user-guide/plan-your-azure-devops-org-structure.md).
+1. Read and understand how to [Plan your organizational structure](../../user-guide/plan-your-azure-devops-org-structure.md).
 2. Do either of the following:
    * Complete the following steps to use only Microsoft accounts with your organization.